 3. Cognitive restructuring (otherwise known as cognitive-behavioral training).
 This is one of the most practiced and well-researched schools of thought and techniques in modern psychology.
 It’s highly effective for depression, anxiety, relationships, and quite a few other things.
 In a nutshell, cognitive stands for thoughts… .and the big idea is that your thoughts (especially the negative ones) dictate your feelings and your behaviors…..so, if you learn how to reframe your thoughts, you’ll be able to tame the crappy unpleasant feelings of anxiety.
 It’s not always easy and that’s why a supportive and trained therapist can help get to the bottom of those pesky automatic thoughts that have been ingrained in your mind for a while.

-4. Distraction (finding a creative passion)…not just a hobby, but a true passion that you can immerse yourself into and serve as a distraction.
+4. Distraction (finding a creative passion).
+I’m not talking about a hobby, but a true passion that you can immerse yourself into and serve as a distraction.
 Overachievers are overthinkers.
 You can’t stop it.
 A therapist telling you to stop it is not going to help.
 So what do you do?
 You give it a good food to chew on.
-It’s called a “competing thought or behavior.”
-Instead of chewing on junk food, you are giving them a healthy fruit or vegetable to chew on.
+It’s called “a competing thought or behavior.”
+Instead of chewing on junk food, give your brain a healthy fruit or vegetable to chew on.
 The brain cannot hold two competing thoughts or behaviors at the same time.
-You can’t be relaxed and tense at the same time…so rather than thinking unproductive thoughts, we should have a handful of productive thoughts and activities like a really exciting book or podcast, some good dance music, a hobby or a passion or an entrepreneurial idea that you can throw yourself in.
+You can’t be relaxed and tense at the same time…so rather than thinking unproductive thoughts, we should have a handful of productive thoughts and activities on hand to pull from.
+For example: a really exciting book or podcast, some good dance music, a hobby or a passion, or an entrepreneurial idea that you can throw yourself in.

 Let’s give one a try.
 Think of it as making a movie and then popping in the DVD player every time you need to.
 It’s like replacing a horror movie with a comedy or a love story or a cooking show.
 This is just one short example: